Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Methods

 \subsubsection{Evaluation}

-To evaluate an individual, its tree is transformed into a program of desired functionality and tested on a problem.
-The performance of the individual is expressed with a \textit{fitness} score, computed with a fitness function.
-The fitness scores are used to select individuals for reproduction.
+To evaluate a candidate policy, the trees are transformed into callable programs and tested on a problem.
+The performance of the individual is expressed with a fitness score, computed with a fitness function.
+The fitness scores are used to select individuals for reproduction, where fitter individuals produce more offspring.
 After evaluation, parents are selected for reproduction using tournament selection~\cite{fang2010review}.